-With many slider recipes, you build your sandwiches first and then bake everything together in the pan.
+With many slider recipes, you build your sandwiches first and then bake everything together in the baking dish.
 However, since we are using hamburger meat, we want to make sure that the ground beef is cooked all the way.

 If you baked the beef on top of the buns, the meet wouldn’t crisp up on the edges and and it might not cook all the way through.
 It would also make the buns soggy when you bake.

 It might seem like a tad extra effort to cook the meat separately and THEN build the sliders, but I promise it’s really not!
 Plus, the end result is much better this way!

 What Fat Percentage is Best for Burgers?

 When buying ground beef, you’ll notice that the packages are labeled with ratios or percentages.
 This is the meat to fat ratio – it’s common to see everything from 70/30 to 98/3.